-If you wish to pay your Establishment Fee with cash or cheque, please include payment with this Application Form.
+If wish to pay your Establishment Fee with cash or cheque, please include payment with this Application Form.
 If you wish to pay via credit card or direct debit, please provide your credit card or bank details and the amount of the Establishment Fee to be deducted.
-If you wish to finance your Establishment Fee via the 12 Month Interest Free Loan please read and complete pages 95 - 96 of the PDS.
-If you wish to finance your Establishment Fee via long term finance please complete the application for finance.
-Please contact TFS for a copy of the Finance Package.
+If you wish to finance your Establishment Fee via the 12 Month Interest Free Loan please read and complete pages 95 to 96 of the PDS.
+If you wish to finance your Establishment Fee via long term finance please complete the application for finance in the TFS Finance Package.